LCamel/MPC-Notes/ORAM-en-US.md

 ## Path ORAM

-The concept of ORAM was first introduced in a 1990 paper by [Ostrovsky](https://web.cs.ucla.edu/~rafail/PUBLIC/index.html) alone.
-A 1996 journal paper co-authored with Goldreich is more commonly cited.
+The 1996 paper by Goldreich and Ostrovsky is a more frequently cited work.

 Here we introduce [Path ORAM](https://eprint.iacr.org/2013/280.pdf) proposed by Stefanov et al. in 2013.
 (Based on Shi's 2011 binary tree construction)